avsolatorio/ip-change-notification/README.md

 ### Requirements
 This needs a pickled file called `personal_email_creds.dict` containing your gmail credentials.
 This part is not secure, so make sure that nobody gets access to this file!

 Here's how you can generate the pickle credentials.
-This file should be in the same directory as the script files.
+This file should be in the `./data` directory of this project.

 ```
 import cPickle

-with open('personal_email_creds.dict', 'w') as fl:
+with open('./data/personal_email_creds.dict', 'w') as fl:
     creds = dict(name=<your_gmail_name>, passwd=<gmail_account_passwd>)
     cPickle.dump(creds, fl)
 ```